Why should I choose Polaris?

 What about training away from the classroom?

 You’ll come to regular ‘hub’ days at St Mary’s in Malton, where you will receive quality professional training from specialist leaders and tutors across our alliance of schools to develop your knowledge of the primary curriculum and the core principles around excellent primary practice.
-To underpin and enhance your practical teaching experience in the classroom, you will also attend approximately twenty training days at York St John University across the year.
+You will also attend training days at York St John University across the year.

 Is this a very academic programme?